compsci-apology/book/book.md

 1. belief systems tell a person (or group thereof) how to act in a given context
 2. software systems tell a microprocessor how to act in a given context.
 ### All organisms and their strategies share traits in common which can be understood with an abstract model.
+1. Individual human beings, businesses, and governments all have to solve similar computational problems
+    1. they must model their enviornment and their relationship to it
+    2. they must navigate away from threats
+    3. the must navigate towards opportunities.
-1. We can consider all of these as being robots, with 'bodies' controlled by software.
+2. We can consider all of these as being robots, with 'bodies' controlled by software.
     1. organisms have bodies, i.e. physical structures with mechanical degrees of freedom
     2. these bodies navigate spaces
         1. the basic 3d space navigated by animals and human beings